Bocheng-J/Autonomous-robot-simulation/README.md

-a) If the wheel speeds and the radius (R) of a two-wheeled differentially steered robot are known, its position can be obtained using the kinematic equations derived in the lectures.
+ If the wheel speeds and the radius (R) of a two-wheeled differentially steered robot are known, its position can be obtained using the kinematic equations derived in the lectures.
 Consider a case where the robot starts at (x, y) = (0, 0), heading in the positive x direction (φ = 0) as shown in the figure.

 Assuming that the wheel speeds vary as